washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/readme.txt

 == Changelog ==

+= [4.5.12.2] 2017-09-08 =

+* Fix - Fixed an issue where manually running Scheduled Imports would always result in a failed import [87321]

+= [4.5.12.1] 2017-09-07 =

+* Fix - Fixed an issue where events imported via Event Aggregator from an iCal-like source would be duplicated in place of being updated [87654]

+= [4.5.12] 2017-09-06 =

+* Fix - Fixed an issue where, with certain date formats chosen in the Events display settings, the "Next Month" link navigation wasn't working (props to @tttammi and others for reporting this issue!)
+[86937]
+* Fix - Fixed a typo in REST API Swagger documentation that mentioned "organizer" when it should have stated "venue".
+* Fix - Fixed issues with Event Aggregator queueing system where events might be duplicated or incorrectly updated [79975]
+* Fix - Prevent notice when the Aggregator Record title is an array [82149]
+* Fix - Allows Aggregator Google Map settings to extend the Global Setting by default (props to queerio for reporting this!)
+[67639]
+* Fix - Prevent Warnings when throwing WordPress admin notices from Aggregator daily usage limit (props to cigarplanner for reporting this!)
+[83187]
+* Fix - Resolved problem where Aggregator wouldn't allow you to remove filtering terms for Records [76949]
+* Fix - Allow any datepicker format to be used on Aggregator filtering Events (props to matthewseymour for reporting this!)
+[77819]
+* Fix - Added check to see if log directory is readable before listing logs within it (thank you @rodrigochallengeday-org and @richmondmom for reporting this) [86091]
+* Tweak - Datatables Head and Foot checkboxes will not select all items, only the current page [77395]
+* Tweak - Included tooltip for Aggregator "Hide & Ignore" button for events [67890]
+* Tweak - Added all the Aggregator Origins to the Admin Bar [68693]
+* Tweak - Added filters: `tribe_get_state_options`
+* Tweak - Added template tags: `maybe_format_from_datepicker()`
+* Language - 2 new strings added, 90 updated, 0 fuzzied, and 1 obsoleted

 = [4.5.11] 2017-08-24 =

 * Fix - Avoid Event Aggregator previews or scheduled imports being marked as failures [84259]